Loop conditions: Undirected case

-\begin{proposition} The $(n+1)$-clique loop condition implies the $n$-clique loop condition for any $n\geq 3$. \end{proposition} \begin{proof} As before, we use the proposition~\ref{loop-eq}.
-Let $\alg A$ be an algebra satisfying the $(n+1)$-clique loop condition.
-Let $G$ be a graph compatible with $\alg A$ containing an $n$-clique $a_1, a_2, \ldots, a_n$ as a subgraph.
-It suffices to prove that $G$ has to have a loop.
-We may suppose that $G$ is symmetric because the symmetric part of $G$ is pp-definable from $G$.
+\begin{proposition} The $(n+1)$-clique loop condition implies the $n$-clique loop condition for any $n\geq 3$. \end{proposition} \begin{proof} As in the previous proposition, we use Proposition~\ref{loop-eq}.
+Let $\alg A$ on a set $A$ be an algebra satisfying the $(n+1)$-clique loop condition.
+Let $\relstr G=(A, G)$ be a digraph compatible with $\alg A$ containing an $n$-clique $a_1, a_2, \ldots, a_n$ as a subgraph.
+It suffices to prove that $\relstr G$ has to have a loop.
+As before we may assume that $\relstr{G}$ is a graph.